5argon/arkham-starter/arkham-starter-sveltekit/src/lib/md/divider-cut.md

 I could find it on Amazon, so I think maybe it is also available near you?

+# Use masking tape

+Masking tape doesn't damage the paper when removing.
+You should tape each corner of your work before cutting to help your ruler clamp the work even better.

+It can obscure the cut guide on the margin, and even be over the artwork, because you can cut through and remove it later.
+You can still see the cut guide because it is slightly see through.

 # Avoid noodles

 ![Noodles](../../../static/image/documentation/divider/noodle.webp)